flcampanelli/springboot-social-network/readme.md

 # Social Network API Documentation

 Welcome to the documentation for the Social Network API.
-This API provides endpoints to interact with users their posts in an social network application.
+This API provides endpoints to interact with users their posts in a social network application.

 ## Base URL